 Details: 19 Princelet Street, E1 6QH | How to organise a visit

 Founded in 1901 as one of the first free public galleries with visiting exhibitions, the Whitechapel Gallery is still one of the most treasured art spots in London.
 It’s housed the first major exhibitions of many now-famous artists, from David Hockney to Gilbert and George, and has frequent visits from the likes of Picasso, Kahlo, Rothko and more.
 A few years ago it expanded into the Passmore Edwards Library, doubling the exhibition space with vast, high-ceilinged, skylit rooms.
-Plus, there’s the Whitechapel Refectory – a gallery café by day and wine bar by night, from the 10 Greek Street team.
+Plus, there’s the Whitechapel Refectory – a gallery café by day and wine bar on Thursday nights, from the 10 Greek Street team.

 Details: (At the end of Brick Lane), 77-82 Whitechapel High Street, E1 7QX | Open Tues-Sun 11am-6pm (9pm Thurs & Fri)